diazfabio18/Email-Signature/Readme.md

 ## History

-In this time, persons can have his our personal branding with free cost, customize design, and originallity
+In this time, persons can has his our personal branding with free cost, customize design, and originallity

 ### Tools